Byron/gitoxide/README.md

   as well.
 What would an MVP look like?
 Maybe even something that could ship with gitoxide.
 * [ ] A truly awesome history rewriter which makes it easy to understand what happened while avoiding all pitfalls.
 Think BFG, but more awesome, if that's possible.
 * [ ] `git-tui` should learn a lot from [fossil-scm] regarding the presentation of data.
 Maybe [this](https://github.com/Lutetium-Vanadium/requestty/) can be used for prompts.
 Probably [magit] has a lot to offer, too.
-* An event-based database that uses commit messages to store deltas, while occasionally aggregating the actual state in a tree.
-Of course it's distributed by nature, allowing people to work offline.
-  - It's abstracted to completely hide the actual data model behind it, allowing for all kinds of things to be implemented on top.
-  - Commits probably need a nanosecond component for the timestamp, which can be added via custom header field.
-  - having recording all changes allows for perfect merging, both on the client or on the server, while keeping a natural audit log which makes it useful for mission critical databases in business.
-  * Can markdown be used as database so issue-trackers along with meta-data could just be markdown files which are mostly human-editable?
-Could user interfaces be meta-data aware and just hide the meta-data chunks which are now editable in the GUI itself?
-Doing this would make conflicts easier to resolve than an `sqlite` database.
-      * ~~A git-backend for `sqlite` which should allow embedding sqlite databases into git repositories, which in turn can be used for bug-trackers, wikis or other features, making for a fully distributed github like experience, maybe.~~

 ### Ideas for Spin-Offs